michael-k-goff/michael-k-goff.github.io/overview.md

 ---
 Following are the most recent versions of the articles in this review.

+- [Demographic Transition](/2025-06-28-demographic-transition).
+The tendency for birth rates to decline with economic development.
+Updated June 28, 2025.
 - [Population and Economic Growth](/2025-06-07-population-growth).
 The role of population in driving long-term economic growth.
 Updated June 7, 2025.
 - [Energy and Economic Growth](/2025-05-24-energy-growth).
 The importance of energy consumption as a driver of economic growth.
 Updated May 24, 2025.
 - [City Size and Crime](/2025-03-29-size-crime).
 How and why crime rates in a city generally increase with city size.
 Updated March 29, 2025.